 Wendy Ewald has collaborated in art projects with children, families, women, and teachers for over fifty years.
 Starting as documentary investigations of places and communities, Ewald’s projects probe questions of identity and cultural differences.
 In her work with children she encourages them to use cameras to record themselves, their families, and their communities, and to articulate their fantasies and dreams.
 Ewald herself often makes photographs within the communities she works with and has the children mark or write on her negatives, thereby challenging the concept of who actually makes an image, who is the photographer, who the subject, who is the observer and who the observed.
 In blurring the distinction of individual authorship and throwing into doubt the artist’s intentions, power, and identity, Ewald creates opportunities to look at the meaning and use of photographic images in our lives with fresh perceptions.

 Discussion Guide Producers, POV

 Courtney B. Cook

-The creation of this POV Engage educational resource is made possible by the generous support from the Corporation for Public Broadcasting (along with other confirmed partners).
+The creation of this POV Engage educational resource is made possible by the generous support from the Corporation for Public Broadcasting.